 Higher resolution regional studies have targeted specific aspects of U.S. methane emissions, including contributions from different sectors, states, and urban areas.
 Karion et al. (2015) found oil and gas emissions in the Barnett Shale in eastern Texas consistent with the GHGI when scaled by gas production but larger than reported by most basin facilities to the EPA’s Greenhouse Gas Reporting Program (GHGRP).
 A series of studies inferred much higher emissions in the Permian Basin than implied by a spatially allocated (gridded) version of the GHGI (Zhang et al., 2020; Schneising et al., 2020; Liu et al., 2021; Chen et al., 2022a; Varon et al., 2022).
 Z. Chen et al. (2018) and Yu et al. (Yu et al., 2021) found underestimated livestock emissions in the gridded GHGI in the upper Midwest.
 Jeong et al. (2016) inferred California emissions 20% to 80% larger than a state inventory from the California Air Resources Board (CARB).
 Plant et al. (2019) found methane emissions from six East Coast urban areas in 2012 to be more than two times larger than the gridded GHGI.

 Here we use the reduced-rank method of Nesser et al. (2021) in an analytical inversion of 2019 TROPOMI observations to quantify emissions at 0.25° × 0.3125° resolution over North America using national emission inventories reported by the U.S., Mexico, and Canada to the UNFCCC as prior estimates.
 The reduced-rank approach decreases computational cost by an order of magnitude compared to conventional methods while maximizing information content from TROPOMI.
 We focus our analysis on CONUS, with particular attention on emissions from individual landfills, states, and urban areas.
-We compare our results to the most recent version of the GHGI (EPA, 2022a).
-This inventory includes for the first time emission estimates for individual states, for which our inversion provides the first observational evaluation.
+We compare our results to the 2023 GHGI (EPA, 2023) and to new emission estimates for individual states published most recently with the 2022 GHGI (EPA, 2022b).
+Our inversion provides the first observational evaluation for these inventories.
 We also compare our results to inventories prepared by individual states and cities.

 2 Data and methods